augustinechiajh/gke-gemini-chatbot/README.md

 IAM follows least privileged principles, the bare minimum to provision the current infrastructure.

-## Areas of Improvement

-### Availability & Resiliency
-- **Current State**: The GKE cluster is deployed in a single zone (`us-central1-a`) with horizontal pod autoscaling currently disabled.
-- **Improvement Opportunities**:
-  - Enable **Horizontal Pod Autoscaling** to handle variable workloads more efficiently.
-  - Transition to a regional GKE cluster (e.g. us-central1)to improve availability and mitigate the risk of zonal failures.
-  - These enhancements can reduce downtime and improve fault tolerance in production environments.

-### Networking & Security
-- **Current State**: The infrastructure is deployed in the default VPC, which lacks fine-grained control over traffic flow and isolation.
-- **Improvement Opportunities**:
-  - Migrate to a custom VPC to define more secure ingress and egress rules, subnets, and firewall configurations.
-  - Consider using private clusters and internal load balancers for services not exposed to the internet.
-  - Introduce API Gateway for logging and rate limiting, controlling LLM usage and network attacks.

-### LLM Enhancements
-- **Current State**: The Ollama-hosted `phi3.5` model is used out-of-the-box with no context injection (RAG), prompt control, or hallucination mitigation.
-- **Improvement Opportunities**:
-  - Integrate LangChain to enable memory, prompt templates, and context handling.
-  - Add Retrieval-Augmented Generation (RAG) pipelines using a lightweight vector database to ground the model’s output in factual data.
-  - Introduce guardrails or response validation layers to reduce hallucinations and enforce output structure.

-### Automation
-- **Current State**: Even though provisioning of the infra is automated, using reusable GHA workflows and actions, pushing images to Artifact Repository is still not automated.
-There are still many steps involved in setting up the user's GitHub repo as well.
-- **Improvement Opportunities**:
-  - Include docker build and pushes as part of the GitHub Actions pipeline_config.yaml.
-  - Convert this repository into a GitHub template repo, allowing users to easily generate their own copies.
-  - Provide bootstrap scripts (`setup.sh` or `bootstrap.py`) that prompt for inputs like `PROJECT_ID`, `REGION`, and other environment variables, and automatically apply them across the necessary files (Terraform, workflows, etc).
-  - Automate the initialization of required secrets, Terraform state configuration, or service accounts if applicable.

 ## Features

 - **Response streaming**: Real-time streaming of model response from Ollama-hosted Phi3.5 LLM.